-Return to Highway 95 and head north to Lakeshore Drive.
-Turn west to explore the WaterLife Discovery Center (May 1-Sept.
+Return to Highway 95 and head north.
+Turn west onto Lakeshore Drive, and just 1 mile down find the WaterLife Discovery Center (May 1-Sept.
 30) with 3.5 acres of developed interpretive exhibits and 6.5 acres of forested wetlands.
-The self guided educational center combines a fish hatchery, nature trails, overlook bridges, wildlife watching areas, interpretive signs, and underwater viewing opportunities along a stream and a pond.
-May July September BAYVIEW Memorial Day Huckleberry Pancake Fest Old Fashioned July 4th Celebration Labor Day All You Can Eat Pancake Feast Bayview Chamber of Commerce www.bayviewidaho.org
+The center combines a fish hatchery, nature trails, wildlife watching areas, interpretive signs, and underwater viewing opportunities along a stream and a pond.

-FESTINALS AND EVENTS
+FESTIVALS AND EVENTS BAYVIEW